Work Refusal and Workplace Violence Toolkit

 - Sources of workplace violence and work refusal challenges

 - What constitutes a work refusal and limitations under the Occupational Health and Safety Act

 - The process and stages for refusing unsafe work

 - The impact of organizational culture and the Internal Responsibility System (IRS) on work refusal

 The toolkit also contains five helpful appendices including nine easy-to-use fillable forms, checklists and flowcharts.

-Visit pshsa.ca for training such as this new FREE webinar that will provide insight into work refusal challenges and opportunities and provide an overview of the newly developed Work Refusal Toolkit.
+Visit pshsa.ca for training such as this recorded webinar that will provide insight into work refusal challenges and opportunities and provide an overview of the newly developed Work Refusal Toolkit.
 Participants will also explore the impact of an effective Internal Responsibility System, competent supervision, and positive safety culture on Work Refusals.